 For the Salad:

-- 8 oz short-cut pasta rotini, penne, or bowtie, gluten-free if needed
+- 8 oz short-cut pasta such as rotini or bow-tie

 - 6 slices thick-cut bacon